 A warm welcome awaits you here at Flamenco, Bienvenida.
-Situated in the heart of Eastbourne, just off the seafront between the theatres and town centre, Flamenco Tapas restaurant was first opened back in 2004, making it Eastbourne’s first, and most established Spanish restaurant.
-Offering, a choice of around 60 Tapas dishes as well as daily Specials and with over 20 Spanish wines and Cavas to complement the tapas.
-With the restaurant set over two floors, the restaurant is ideally suited to romantic meals or larger family celebrations, whatever the occasion they can make you feel as if you are in Spain.
+Situated in the heart of Eastbourne, just off the seafront between the theatres and town centre, Flamenco Tapas restaurant was first opened back in 2004, making it Eastbourne’s first Spanish restaurant.
+Offering, a choice of around 60 Tapas dishes as well as daily specials.
+It also offers over 20 Spanish wines and Cavas to complement the tapas.
+With the restaurant set over two floors, the restaurant is ideally suited to romantic meals or larger family celebrations.
+Whatever the occasion they can make you feel as if you are in Spain.
 The owners pride themselves in using specially imported products from artisan producers all over Spain as well as award winner local butchers and greengrocers.

 Sabaidee Thai Restaurant, Eastbourne -